Chapter 8, A Voice in the Dark - November 14, 2018

 Now to lore stuff.
-Long time readers will no doubt remember the explorer ship Lumina and her voyage in 1.0.
+Long time readers who remember Eonís Comic may also remember the voyage of the explorer ship Lumina.
 She was the ship that established first contact with the Cornerian Federation, the Galactic Elvish Imperium, and the Twilight Force, and had a series of very thinly veiled Star Trek (with a dash of Doctor Who) style adventures late in the series.
 Some of those readers may also remember Luminaís sister ship, Discovery, which made a couple of appearances later on.
 Just my luck, though!
 As Iím getting ready to write the script for Chapter 8 (which Iíd been planning for several years already), Star Trek: Discovery becomes a thing, with a hero ship called the USS Discovery.
 I seriously considered renaming the ship for my comic Pathfinder instead, but some friends convinced me not to.
 Itís not as if Star Trek has a monopoly on the word ďdiscoveryĒ after all, and many explorer ships in fiction and in reality have been called Discovery.
 So I stuck with the original name.

 I did not stick with the design, though.
 Originally, the Lumina class ships looked a lot more Starfleet, with big warp engine nacelles on struts sticking out of the back of the ship, and a copper-coloured radar-dish at the front.
 I mean, originally the whole Lumina story arc was heavily inspired by Star Trek: Enterprise, so of course the ship looked very Star Trek.
-But I decided that was a bit on-the-nose for 2.0, which is why I revised the design quite a lot (and I do plan to revise it in the remaster of 1.0, if I ever get that far).
+But I decided that was a bit on-the-nose for Vol. 2, which is why I revised the design quite a lot [and I do plan to revise it in the remake of Eonís Comic when it gets that far].
 A lot of people have commented that the new design looks a bit like the USS Defiant, and I can see that, yes, especially in the engine nacelles and navigational deflector, but I was actually drawing more on inspiration from Autobot ships in various version of Transformers, believe it or not -- particularly the Ark, in how it is depicted in Beast Wars, with a bit of Autobot shuttle thrown in.
 There is also a big helping of inspiration from Elite Dangerous in this ship.
 (Players of that game may be interested to note that the Discovery is roughly the same size as a Faulcon de Lacy Anaconda.)
 More of that later, though.

-I never really got to explore Discoveryís crew all that much in 1.0, since the focus in the space stories back then was on Lumina.
-But Captain Jennifer Brushtail was an established character in 1.0 and sheís back!
-Thereís going to be a lot of that in the next few chapters at least -- characters from 1.0 finally making a return, that is.
-I revised Brushtailís appearance slightly for 2.0, mostly by giving her a new haircut -- based on Amelia Wil Tesla Seyruunís, actually.
+I never really got to explore Discoveryís crew all that much in Eonís Comic, since the focus in the space stories back then was on Lumina.
+But Captain Jennifer Brushtail was an established character and sheís back!
+Thereís going to be a lot of that in the next few chapters at least -- characters from the old Eonís Comic [or even the new Eonís World Vol. 1] finally making their debut in Eonís World Vol. 2.
+I revised Brushtailís appearance slightly, mostly by giving her a new haircut -- based on Amelia Wil Tesla Seyruunís, actually.
 Iíd been watching a lot of Slayers when I did this page.

 Anyway, the story of Eonís World continues!
 I do hope you enjoy this new chapter.